zyaj/suntans-general-vertical-coordinate/README.md

 ## Quick Start
 Please check the Wiki page of this repository.

-## Latest Update (03/30/2018)
+## Latest Update (05/17/2018)
-1. The wetdry example has been added.
+1. The prelimary periodic boundary condition has been deployed.
-2. A CWC bug in scalars.c has been fixed.
-3. All the codes have been cleaned up to remove warning and possible errors when compiling with the latest gcc.
+2. More tests are still underway.
+3. New notes will be added to decribe how to use the periodic boundary condition.
+4. Please check the periodic_boundary_condition test case.